-Bottom Line: Infinite Pet Supplements are high-quality, yet affordable chews that have helped many dogs feel better.
+Bottom Line: Infinite Pet Supplements are high-quality, yet affordable hip and joint supplements for dogs.
 Because they are made with very few ingredients, they are a wise choice for dogs that have delicate digestive systems or suffer from food allergies.

 The Missing Link Ultimate Hip, Joint & Coat Supplement is different from many other supplements on the market, as it is designed not only to address your dog’s joint problems, but any coat problems he may be experiencing as well.
 This powdered formulation contains a number of different active ingredients, but it primarily relies on glucosamine to improve joint health.

 User Reviews: The Missing Link Ultimate Hip, Joint & Coat Supplement is one of the best-reviewed supplements on the market, and the vast majority of owners who shared their experiences have been very pleased.
 Most owners report that their dog’s joint problems became much less severe and that their dog was enjoying a much higher quality of life after starting the treatment.

 Bottom Line: Given its low price and great reviews, most owners should give The Missing Link Ultimate Hip, Joint & Coat Supplement serious consideration.
 Not only does it appear to be very effective for treating joint problems, it also contains ingredients that may provide your dog with a number of ancillary benefits, including improved coat and intestinal health.